sweattep/ancient_quotes/README.md

 >Now, son of man, take a sharp sword and use it as a barber's razor to shave your head and your beard.
 Then take a set of scales and divide up the hair.

 >If you lay your hand on him, you won't forget the fight, and you'll never do it again!

+>You clothed me with skin and flesh, and you knit my bones and sinews together.